-A Southern city in Poland, Krakow is rightly considered to be a real jewel in this country’s crown.
-Krakow lies on the banks of the Vistula, queen of Polish rivers, and is one of Poland’s most ancient cities.
+Krakow is rightly considered to be a real jewel in this country’s crown.
+Krakow lies in southern Poland on the banks of the Vistula, queen of Polish rivers, and is one of Poland’s most ancient cities.
 Krakow is Poland’s former capital and it’s popularity is reflected in growing visitor numbers from around the world.

 The city is filled with monuments and places to visit.
 It therefore needs more then just one day to experience all of the emotions it can evoke.

-Its particular atmosphere inspired and continues to inspire intellectuals, artists and writers.
+Its particular atmosphere have inspired and is still inspiring intellectuals, artists and writers.
 Those who visit this exceptional town fall in love with it and they leave longing to return.

 The richness of cultural and artistic life contributes to this fascination as much as the genuine character of its old streets and little squares lined with restaurants or coffee shops serving local delicacies, and quaint boutiques selling local merchandise.